Briggs Sanitorium

 Briggs Sanitorium, or Briggs' Sanitarium, was a sanitorium for the treatment of tuberculosis in Oak Cliff, Texas, United States.
-It was developed in 1896 by Dr. J. R. Briggs and was located at the corner of Jefferson and Tyler streets, in Oak Cliff, Texas.
+It was developed in 1896 by John Raleigh Briggs and was located at the corner of Jefferson and Tyler streets, in Oak Cliff, Texas.
 Noted as the first hospital built in Oak Cliff, it included five wings, containing fifty-two rooms.

 History

-Dr. John Raleigh Briggs founded the Briggs Sanitorium for the treatment of tuberculosis in 1896.
+John Raleigh Briggs founded the Briggs Sanitorium for the treatment of tuberculosis in 1896.
 The sanitorium was located in the 200 block of South Tyler Street in Oak Cliff, now a neighborhood of Dallas, Texas.
 The site was selected for its clean air and dry environment, thought ease the symptoms of tuberculosis patients.
 It was he first hospital built in Oak Cliff.